debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 To solve this we needed to spend time understanding the layout of the different subsystems running on the EBO.
 The strategy was simple, we needed to find a spot that breaks for the "good" motor packet, but not for a "bad" motor packet, where something has been changed.
 Once we have this, we can follow the logic backwards until we find why it's not making it through.
 However, there are a lot of threads running from the FW_EBO_C process.
 UART_RecvProc is the active thread upon decoding a received packet.

 Memory breakpoints were incredibly useful for finding where another thread interacted with the data seen written in one thread when it seems we have come to a dead end.
-Using this method we were able to determine the UART_RecvProc thread, which is responsible for reading RDT messages from the packet receive function.
+Using this method we were able to determine the UART_RecvProc thread, which is responsible for reading RDT messages from the packet receive thread in a [pub-sub like manner.](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)

 The receive part of the thread acts as a state machine.
 One byte of data comes in at a time.
 It starts at stage 0, and then depending on the byte that comes in, the state changes accordingly.